myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 If you fall into this camp, you can jump straight to the [MQTT Messaging Topics](#bring-your-own-thing-api-mqtt-messaging-topics) section where you’ll find the API details for MQTT, including the raw MQTT details on topics and behavior.
 We have also prepared a tutorial for using an MQTT client to manually publish and subscribe data so that you can test out using MQTT with Cayenne.

 + [Manually Sending / Verifying data](#bring-your-own-thing-api-manually-sending-verifying-data) - This will walk you through using the MQTT.fx client to manually publish and subscribe to Cayenne.
-This can help you test out using MQTT with Cayenne.
+This can help you test out using MQTT with Cayenne without having to connect an actual board or sensors.
+If you are using the MQTT API directly, this is a great way to become familiar with doing so.

 ## MQTT Clients
 To interact with an MQTT broker you’ll need an MQTT client.
 Here’s a quick list of MQTT clients and resources: